MIT-Tab/mit-tab/README.md

 1. Room Name
 2. Room Rank (Decimal Value from 0-100)

-* Note that schools and scratches must still be put in manually.
-If schools have not been added, imports will fail
 * The first row is assumed to be a header row - it will not be read